Constitution of Vermont (1777): 1777 Constitution

 (Here the term "American Congress" refers to the Continental Congress.)

 Jonas Fay was a delegate to the convention; he was named chairman of the committee appointed to draft the declaration announcing the creation of the Vermont Republic, and received credit as the document's primary author.

+The Vermont Constitution provided protections of several key liberties in the first chapter including freedom of the press and religion along with the right to vote, own property, bear arms, emigrate, assemble, petition, and be protected under the due process of law.
+It also allowed for eminent domain and established that civil service employees and representatives served on behalf of their constituents.
+It ensured that crimes in Vermont were always prosecuted within the state.
+In the second chapter, the Constitution outlines the structure of government and roles of each branch, notably creating a Council of Censors to preserve democratic processes.

 Chapter 1

 The second part of the 1777 constitution was Chapter 1, a "Declaration of the Rights of the Inhabitants of the State of Vermont."
 This chapter was composed of 19 articles guaranteeing various civil and political rights in Vermont: